Thanksgiving up Northwest

 Lombard Street

-This time we found her the same as when we met her 43 years before.
+This time we found this street the same as when we visited it 43 years before.
 We were surprised by how many tourists were in it.

 Sushi

-It was in San Francisco where we tried sushi when we visited it on our Honeymoon.
-The night before saying goodbye to San Francisco, we had dinner at a Japanese restaurant and we were pleased with a large amount of sushi they served us.
+It was in our honeymoon in San Francisco where we tried sushi for the first time.
+The night before saying goodbye to San Francisco, we had dinner at a Japanese restaurant, and we were pleased with a large amount of sushi they served us.

 Our last night in San Francisco we went to the bay to see the SWOAT Team, a bunch of crazy people that swim every night, regardless of the weather.
 That night was very-very cold, and they were swimming like it was summer.